jcnghm/url-slug/README.md

 </div>

-A URL shortening service built with Rust and Axum.
+A URL shortener built with Rust and Axum.
 Transform long URLs into short, shareable slugs with built-in click tracking and analytics.

 ## Features